 9-8-1.1.
-A personAn individual may be nominated, elected, or appointed as a mayor or as an alderman, if the person is a citizen of the United States, a voter of the municipality, and a resident of the municipality, and, if an in accordance with § 9-14-2.
-An alderman, representing a ward must be a voter of and resident of the ward for which the person is to hold office.
+An individual may be nominated, elected, or appointed as a mayor or as an alderman, if the person is a citizen of the United States, a voter of the municipality, and a resident of the municipality in accordance with § 9-14-2.
+An alderman representing a ward must be a voter of and resident of the ward for which the person is to hold office.

 If the mayor or an alderman at large moves to a permanent residence outside the corporate limits of the municipality, the office is immediately vacated.
 If an alderman representing a ward moves to a permanent residence outside the boundaries of his or her ward, the office is immediately vacated.

 9-8-2.
-If there is a vacancy from any cause in the office of the mayor, the vacancy shall must be filled by appointment by a majority vote of all the aldermen, as soon as practicable after the vacancy occurs, to serve until the office is filled by election for the unexpired term at the next annual municipal election or by special election as provided in § 9-13-14.2.
-Until the vacancy is filled or during the time of temporary absence or disability of the mayor, the powers and duties of mayor are executed by the president or vice president of the council mayor pro tempore, as provided in § 9-8-7.
+If there is a vacancy from any cause in the office of the mayor, the vacancy must be filled by appointment by a majority vote of all the aldermen, as soon as practicable after the vacancy occurs, to serve until the office is filled by election for the unexpired term at the next annual municipal election or by special election as provided in § 9-13-14.2.
+Until the vacancy is filled, the powers and duties of mayor are executed by the mayor pro tempore, as provided in section 27 of this Act.